Chairperson: Karen Eeles

 I do not take my good health for granted but would like to offer help where needed.

-Committee: Tracey Freeman
+Secretary: Tracey Freeman

 Tracey was invited to join the Committee by Committee Members Jackie Brien and Lynne Shaw.